Skip to main content

 This article is part 1 of the Bitcoin Cash: Built for the Future series, exploring BCH's technical advantages and long-term positioning.

-As quantum computing advances from theoretical possibility to practical reality, the cryptocurrency world faces a critical question: will our digital assets remain secure?
-Bitcoin Cash is taking proactive steps to ensure the answer is yes, positioning itself as one of the first major blockchains to enable comprehensive quantum resistance through innovative smart contract capabilities.
+As quantum computing advances from theory toward practice, the cryptocurrency world faces a critical question: will our digital assets remain secure?
+Bitcoin Cash is preparing with an opt-in path for post-quantum vault designs through smart contract capabilities.

 Understanding the Quantum Threat

 Quantum computers leverage the principles of quantum mechanics to perform certain calculations exponentially faster than classical computers.
-While today's quantum computers are still in their infancy, researchers estimate that within 10-20 years, sufficiently powerful quantum computers could threaten the cryptographic foundations that secure most blockchains.
+While today's quantum computers are still in their infancy, timelines are uncertain.
+Many estimates cite a 10-20 year horizon, and NIST recommends organizations begin migration planning with a phased transition that stretches into the 2030s.

 What's at Risk?